zinzy/zinzy.website-v2/_notes/eating disorder.md

 ---
 category: "Health"
 toc: true
+excerpt: "On the experiences I have as I go through recovery"
 ---
 In the name of destigmatization of health issues I decided a while ago that I was going to use this website to write about what it means to have an eating disorder.
 This page chronicles some of the experiences I have as I go through recovery.